Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Barcodes of Histories Indexed by Galled Trees

 \begin{remark} Together, \cref{Prop:Decomposable_Populations}\,(i), \cref{Lem:Loop_Almost_Linear}, and \cref{Thm:ALMS}\,(i) tell us that for $\eh$ a history indexed by a galled tree $G$ and $r\in [0,\infty)$, each component of $\Rips(\eh)_r$ is homotopy equivalent to a bouquet of circles. \end{remark}

 \begin{remark} In analogy with the definition of an almost linear metric space, we can define an \emph{almost tree-like} metric space to be one obtained from a tree-like metric space by adding a single point.
-We conjecture that \cref{Thm:ALMS} also holds for almost tree-like metric spaces. \end{remark}

-As a first step towards proving \cref{Thm:ALMS}, we use discrete Morse theory to show the following:

-\begin{lemma} For any $r\in [0,\infty)$, each component of $\Rips(P)_r$ is contractible or deformation retracts onto a wedge sum of finitely many circles. \end{lemma}

-\begin{proof} Any component of $\Rips(P)_r$ not containing $p$ is tree-like, and so is contractible by \cref{Prop:Tree_Like_MS}.
-Thus, we henceforth assume without loss of generality that $\Rips(P)_r$ is connected.
+In an earlier version of this paper, we conjectured that \cref{Thm:ALMS} also holds for almost tree-like metric spaces, but Matthew Zaremsky showed us the following simple counterexample: Let $d$ be the metric on $\{a,b,c,z\}$ given by This metric is tree-like; we can take the tree to be the star centered at $z$.
+We extend $d$ to a metric on $\{a,b,c,z,p\}$ by taking $d(p,z)=2$ and $d(p,a)=d(p,b)=d(p,c)=1$.
+The resulting metric space $P$ is almost tree-like, but $\B_1(P)$ consists of two intervals.
+Thus, \cref{Thm:ALMS}\,(ii) does not extend to almost tree-like metric spaces. \end{remark}